 I don’t know about you, but I wear the same clothes over and over, week after week.
 I don’t wear stuff that’s itchy, hard to wash, or requires a lot of adjusting.

 The clothes I keep are not fashion forward…honestly, my stay at home mom wardrobe consists of yoga pants and t-shirts.
-But they’re comfortable, and that’s why I love them.
+But they’re comfortable, and that’s why I love them.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #4: Do I Wear It?